Computer Science (CS)

 CS 112.
 Program Design I in the Context of Biological Problems.
 3 hours.

 Introduction to programming using Biology as the context for programming in a high-level language; control structures, variables, simple and aggregate data types; problem-solving techniques; biology topics include central dogma and genetics.
 Course Information: Same as BIOS 112.
-Credits is not given for CS 112, if student has credit in CS 111 or CS 113.
+Credit is not given for CS 112 if the student has credit in CS 107 or CS 109 or CS 111 or CS 113.
 Course Schedule Information: To be properly registered, students must enroll in one Laboratory and one Lecture-Discussion.

 CS 113.
 Program Design I in the Context of Law and Public Policy.
 3 hours.